 In the year, 1856, Ruth married her second husband, Isaac Young Davis, with this marriage, she gave birth to another son whose name was Keolaokalani Davis born in February of 1862.
 Unfortunately he also died when he was only one and a half years of age.

-Ruth was considered the richest woman in the islands because of her vast inherited estate of King Kamehameha V. In 1883 Princess Ruth built Keoua Hale Mansion, she considered it to be her palace and gave a grand luau to celebrate the event.
+Ruth was considered the richest woman in the islands because of her vast inherited estate of King Kamehameha V. In 1883 Princess Ruth built Keōua Hale Mansion, her palatial home which she considered her palace and gave a grand luau to celebrate the event.
 This was followed by a ball in the evening, which was attended by all the best society of Honolulu.

 Her Royal Highness Princess Ruth was buried in the Kamehameha Crypt of the Royal Mausoleum, Mauna ʻAla, in Nuʻuanu Valley, Oahu.
-Her will had only one major bequest to her cousin Princess Bernice Pauahi Bishop, (a great grand daughter of King Kamehameha I), she was given the elaborate mansion, Keōua Hale as well as approximately 353,000 acres of Kamehameha lands.
+Her will had only one major bequest to her cousin Princess Bernice Pauahi Bishop, (a great grand daughter of King Kamehameha the Great), she was given the elaborate mansion, Keōua Hale as well as approximately 353,000 acres of Kamehameha lands.
 This totaled nearly nine percent of the land in the Hawaiian Islands.
-Princess Bernice Pauahi later passed away in Keoua Hale and her lands became entrusted for education with preference for Hawaiians, known as Kamehameha Schools.
-Today the site of Keōua Hale is now Central Middle School.
+Princess Bernice Pauahi later passed away in Keōua Hale and her lands became entrusted for education with preference for Hawaiians, known as Kamehameha Schools.
+Today the site of Keōua Hale is now a Middle School.

 Royal House of Keoua Nui